webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

 Note that option IDs should have two parts, the first of them must be the same as the *title* attribute of the link to a stylesheet.
 The **theme** service must get the theme name, chosen by a user, locates the correct stylesheet and sets the theme.
-Let's add a handler for the segmeted button and define it as a class method:
+Let's add a handler for the segmented button and define it as a class method:

 ```js
 export default class SettingsView extends JetView {